-Appendix: Sample Letters to Parents and Notification Forms
+Sample Letters to Parents

-Sample letter to parents (General Information)

-Date:
+Childcare Provider/Person in Charge/Principal

-Dear Parent or Guardian:

-When a child becomes sick, a determination must be made whether the child should be kept home from school.
+Generic Date: Dear Parent or Guardian: When a child becomes sick, a determination must be made whether the child should be kept home from school.
 Staying home when sick is an important way to help prevent the spread of germs that cause illnesses.
 It is recommended that your child be kept home if he/she is not able to take part in normal school activities, the illness causes an unsafe or unhealthy place for others at school, or when the child requires care that cannot be managed at school.

-Keep your child home if he/she has:

-- A fever (Temperature over 100.4°F, especially if accompanied with behavior changes or other signs and symptoms of illness such as sore throat, rash, vomiting, diarrhea, earache, or irritability) - Vomiting (2 or more times within 24 hours) - Diarrhea (3 or more watery stools within 24 hours) - An open or oozing sore (Unless it is properly covered with a bandage that will not leak any wound drainage)
+Keep your child home if he/she has: • A fever: Temperature over 100.4°F, especially if accompanied with behaviour changes or other signs and symptoms of illness such as sore throat, rash, vomiting, diarrhoea, earache, or irritability. • Vomiting: 2 or more times within 24 hours. • Diarrhoea: 3 or more watery stools within 24 hours. • An open or oozing sore: Unless it is properly covered with a bandage that will not leak wound drainage while at school.
 There are many other infectious diseases that require a child to remain home from school for a period of time such as strep throat, pink eye, chickenpox, mumps and whooping cough (pertussis).
 Please check with the school first before your child returns to school if he/she has had any of these conditions or any other less common infectious disease.
 Many diseases are preventable by vaccination including influenza (flu).
 For immunization information, contact the Department of Health at 278-6460.

-.
+Sincerely,

+Unwell Child Date: Dear Parent or Guardian: Your son/daughter was unwell at (school/ childcare facility) today.
+When children are unwell, it is important to keep them out of contact with other children and staff Following advice from the Department of Health, any child or staff member should remain out of (school/childcare facility) for (relevant exclusion period) to prevent the spread of the illness.
+We kindly request that you adhere to the above exclusion period as having children who may have an infection around other children puts the other children at risk.
+In addition, we all have a responsibility to safeguard the health and well-being of our children.
+We hope your son/daughter is feeling better soon.
+Sincerely, Childcare Provider/Person in Charge/Principal

+Childcare Provider/School Nurse/Nurse Epidemiologist/Person in Charge

 Sincerely,